Problem solving anime, or anime where thinking is required are some of the most engaging anime there is.

 Haruka, the female MC is the one who ends up working with Yakumo and somewhat opening up his aloof and reserved personality.

 This is an obscure anime by definition.
 You won’t hear much about it.
-But the ratings are good and the
+But the ratings are good and the anime deserving of attention.

 4. Higurashi: When They Cry